watsoningosi/watsoningosi/README.md

 Iam Watson Ingosi, and i do specialize in Web design & development. i enjoy learning languages and framework like Laravel.
 Also i'm Highly skilled in PHP scripting language HTML, CSS JavaScript and MySQL Database.
 I also enjoy wireframing UI, UX and Design in general.

-Skills: PHP / JS / HTML / CSS/

-* 🌍 HTML
-* 🖌 CSS
-* ⚡JAVASCRIPT
-* 🖥 PHP
+Skills:  🌍 HTML/ 🖌 CSS/ ⚡JAVASCRIPT/ 🖥 PHP

 - 🔭 I’m currently working on Freelance Projects
 - 🌱 I’m currently learning Laravel Framework